About Prof. Osinbajo

-- Vice President, Prof. Yemi Osinbajo at World Economic Forum, Davos 2016
+- Vice President Osinbajo at the World Economic Forum, In Davos (2016)

-- Vice President Osinbajo Meets With Bernard Cazeneuve in Paris at OECD's Anti-corruption Forum
+- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at the OECD's Anti-corruption Forum (2017)

-- Vice President Osinbajo at Tony Elumelu Foundation Forum
+- Vice President Osinbajo attends the Tony Elumelu Foundation Forum in Lagos (2017)

 From 1979 –1980, Osinbajo participated in the one-year youth service programme as a Legal Officer with Bendel Development and Planning Authority (BDPA)